 The author's adventure begins in Lima, a city I've gotten to know well.
-It is against this backdrop that we're introduced to the his personality, perspectives, philosophies and vices.
+Against this backdrop, we're introduced to his personality, perspectives, philosophies, and vices.

-It always catches me by surprise when someone has the guts to be so open, especially as it relates to mental health.
-In Hayes’ case it’s his struggles with depression.
-He also talks candidly about his failed marriage, loneliness and drug use.
+It always catches me by surprise when someone has the guts to be so open, especially regarding mental health.

 Would he discover the meaning of life during one of the ceremonies, as one of my roommates told me he did last year?

-He asks some big, philosophical questions of himself about life and his place in the universe.
-Would ayahuasca be the conduit to equally big answers?
+He asks some big, philosophical questions about himself, life, and his place in the universe.
+Would ayahuasca be the conduit to equally significant answers?

 If you're at all curious about ayahuasca or enjoy thought-provoking travel memoirs, I highly recommend Five Weeks in the Amazon.
-It's available for Kindle ($3.99) and in paperback.
+It's available as a paperback, audiobook, and for Kindle.